ohiobarn/flowerfarm/docs/iot/gh.md

 # Greenhouse IOT

-## Temperature Monitoring
+## Overview

 ![](img/gh-iot.png)

 The drawing above shows how the sensor data emanating from *ObserverIP* is intercepted via `iptables` running on *WRT54G* and sent to a Node-RED service running on `pi1`

+## Router Setup

+You will need to find an old WAP like the Linksys *WRT54G*, and load **DD-WRT**
-## iptables
+### iptables

+This section based on this [blog post](https://obrienlabs.net/redirecting-weather-station-data-from-observerip/)

-An *iptables* entry is created to intercept traffic from *ObserverIP* to *ambientweather.net*. and redirect it Node-RED running on a Raspberry Pi.
-The *gh-flow* running on the Pi will act as a tee, sending the data to Prometheus before sending it along to its original target *ambientweather.net*.
+An *iptables* entry is created to intercept traffic from *ObserverIP* to *ambientweather.net* and redirect it Node-RED running on a Raspberry Pi.
+The *gh-flow* service, hosted by Node-RED on `pi1`, will act as a tee, sending the data to Prometheus before sending it along to its original target *ambientweather.net*.

 ```bash
 #